voxel51/fiftyone/docs/source/user_guide/groups.rst

 .. note::

-    Grouped datasets may contain a mix of images, videos, and point clouds, but FiftyOne strictly enforces that each **slice** of a grouped dataset must have a homogeneous media type.
+    Grouped datasets may contain a mix of different modalities (e.g., images, videos, and 3D scenes), but FiftyOne strictly enforces that each **slice** of a grouped dataset must have a homogeneous media type.

     For example, you would see an error if you tried to add a video sample to the `left` slice of the above dataset, since it contains images.